Ashfield gang rapes: Trials

 News media were banned from reporting on the trials until July 2005 to prevent tainting the jury pool.

 In 2003, all five defendants were found guilty of "aggravated sexual assault in company" committed on 28 July 2002.
 In April 2004, the four brothers were sentenced to a total of 70 years' imprisonment over the 28 July assaults.
 Ram Shrestha had hanged himself in his prison cell on or about 15 April 2004, a week before the sentencing.
 In late 2004 three of the brothers appealed against their sentences, but their appeals were rejected in November 2005.

 In the March 2005 trial of MSK, MAK, and MMK for the February rapes, MSK divulged the K brothers' 2003 convictions in open court, a fact which had been kept from the jury to ensure a fair trial.
 Prosecutor Ken McKay suggested MSK's outburst appeared "calculated" to have the trial aborted.
 The trial was aborted for MAK and MMK, but not for MSK.

 MSK initially fabricated evidence that he had "consensual" sex with a 14-year-old, before admitting in late 2005 that he had lied.

 MSK, as well as his barrister, argued that MSK's actions were influenced by alcohol and cultural conditioning.
-MSK apologised to his victim in court and said that he understood his actions were wrong now that he better understood "Australian culture."
+MSK apologised to his victim in court and said he understood his actions were wrong now that he better understood "Australian culture."
 Using culture as an excuse disgusted the father of one victim, who was Muslim.

 In April 2006, the New South Wales Supreme Court increased the sentences of three of the brothers.
 Justice Peter Hidden added a minimum of five years to MSK's sentence and a minimum two extra years to MAK's jail term for the February and 14 July rapes.
 Their younger brother, MMK, was sentenced to 12 months' imprisonment, to be served concurrently and in juvenile detention, for having sex with an underage girl on the night of one of the rapes, as well as for an indecent assault in November 2001.

 In October 2007, it was reported that three of the brothers were facing further rape charges.
 In March 2009 MRK pleaded guilty to aggravated sexual assault on a 15-year-old girl in 2002; he was due to be sentenced on 20 March 2009.